-Lambeth is a borough with high levels of deprivation:

-70% of residents live in the 40% most deprived areas nationally (2022 Lambeth Health Profile).
+Lambeth is a borough with high levels of deprivation: 70% of residents live in Lambeth wards within the 40% most deprived areas nationally (2022 Lambeth Health Profile).

 The disparity in unemployment rates in Lambeth between ethnic minorities and all working people is higher than in London and England.
+Residents who are Black / Black British and of mixed / multiple ethnic backgrounds are over three times more likely to be unemployed and seeking work than their White British / Irish counterparts.
 Lambeth has a higher proportion of social housing (34%) than London or England (23% and 17%), and a lower proportion of owner-occupied housing (33%) than London or England (45% and 61%).